nikomatsakis/babysteps/content/blog/2024-06-21-claim-auto-and-otherwise.markdown

 What's not to like?

 [^history]: I've noticed I'm often more willing to revisit long-standing design decisions than others I talk to.
 I think it comes from having been present when the decisions were made.
 I know most of them were close calls and often began with "let's try this for a while and see how it feels...".
-Well, I think it comes that and a certain predilection for recklessness. 🤘
+Well, I think it comes from that *and* a certain predilection for recklessness. 🤘

 ### What kind of code would `#[deny(automatic_claims)]`?